 The student body gathers with faculty and staff for a night of reflection, awards, great food, and fellowship as we celebrate the end of the year as a community.

-ICE CREAM SOCIAL

-Enjoy a much-needed ice cream break with friends in the cafeteria on the day before finals.
+ICE CREAM SOCIAL (end of 1st semester) Enjoy a much-needed ice cream break with friends in the cafeteria on the evening before Winter finals.